 3. Configure how events are copied

-	We want you to have control over which events and information we sync over so we offer a wide variety of settings for you to configure.
+OneCal allows you to have control over which events and information are synced by offering a wide variety of settings for you to configure.

 Events from your source calendar will appear in your selected target calendar(s) and OneCal will automatically keep them up to date.

 Benefits of using OneCal to sync Outlook and Google Calendar.